-- 5G Encapsulation: This layer supports multiplexing traffic of different PDU sessions (possibly corresponding to different PDU session Types) over N3 (i.e. between AN and 5GC) or over N9 (i.e. between different UPF of the 5GC).
+- 5G Encapsulation: This layer supports multiplexing traffic of different PDU sessions (possibly corresponding to different PDU session Types) over N9 (i.e. between different UPF of the 5GC).
 It provides encapsulation on a per PDU session level.
 This layer carries also the marking associated with a QoS Flow defined in clause 5.7.

 Figure 8.3.1-1: User Plane Protocol Stack

-Editor's note: The details of encapsulation header should be updated according to the protocol chose/defined in stage 3.
+Editor's note: The details of encapsulation header over N9 should be updated according to the protocol chose/defined in stage 3.

 - AN protocol stack: This set of protocols/layers depends on the AN:

 - When the AN is a 3GPP RAN, these protocols/layers are defined by the 3GPP RAN.

-Editor's note: The details of RAN protocol stacks depend on the decision of RAN WG and will be updated later.
+The radio protocol between the UE and the AN node (eNodeB or gNodeB) is specified in TS 36.300 [xb] and TS 38.300 [xc].

 - When the AN is an Untrusted non 3GPP access to 5GC the 5G AN interfaces with the 5GC at a N3IWF defined in clause 4.3.2 and the AN protocol stack is defined in clause 8.3.3.

 - UDP/IP: These are the backbone network protocols.